Athilakshmi-ms/About-me/README.md

 #### To work as a team:

-Communicating, supporting each others and taking responsibilities are the things I value the most.
+Communicating, supporting each other and taking responsibilities are the things I value the most.

 ![cool](https://media.giphy.com/media/AWNxDbtHGIJDW/giphy.gif)